What Should I Expect Life to be Like as Cadet?

 AERO 4013 (Fall) / AERO 4023 (Spring): This course is designed for college seniors and gives them the foundation to understand their role as military officers in American society.
 It is an overview of the complex social and political issues facing the military profession and requires a measure of sophistication commensurate with the senior college level.

 AERO 1300: Leadership Laboratory is where the theoretical education of the Aerospace Studies classes meets practical use.
 Before commissioning as an officer, you will put many of the skills you learn into practice, such as counseling, organization and of course leadership.
 When you commission, you will be prepared for the leadership challenges of a military officer, with both solid theory and practical leadership experience.
-Leadership Laboratory is taken each semester and complements your AS class.
+Leadership Laboratory is taken each semester and is a co-requisite to the AS classes.

 Visiting our Detachment

 As part of your introduction to the Air Force ROTC program here at Detachment 675, we would love for you to come visit!
-If you are interested, please contact the Recruiting Flight Commander at email@example.com or (405) 325-3211 to schedule an appointment.
+If you are interested, please contact the Recruiting Flight Commander at firstname.lastname@example.org or (405) 325-3211 to schedule an appointment.
+When leaving a phone message please provide an e-mail for quicker communication.
 We will be happy to give you a tour of the detachment and answer any questions that you may have!
 Drop-in visitors are also welcome, however, depending on the time of the visit, we cannot guarantee that a cadre member will be available.